PTW-TUDa/eta_utility/README.rst

 The package *eta_utility* consists of five main modules and some additional functionality:

 - *eta_x* is the rolling horizon optimization module which combines the functionality of the other modules.
-It is based on the OpenAI *gym* framework, which is now Farama *gymnasium* and utilizes algorithms and functions from the *stable_baselines3* package. *eta_x* also contains extended base classes for environments and additional agents (or algorithms).
+It is based on the *gymnasium* framework and utilizes algorithms and functions from the *stable_baselines3* package. *eta_x* also contains extended base classes for environments and additional agents (or algorithms).
 - The *connectors* module provides a standardized way to connect to machines and devices in a